mhetacc/DataMiningChallenges/RiceChallenge/Rice_report.md

 Extent            -0.06433114 -0.1412199        -0.1503388         0.0675556   -0.2137401  -0.0709079  1.00000000
 ```

 As suspected, all four features mentioned above have a degree of correlation that exceeds ninety percent.
+This would mean that, especially for linear models, we would like to combine or remove them, since they can negatively impact regression performances.

 ## Features Contribution